top of page

 • Player trust and retention

 Operators increasingly see payments as a direct part of the user journey rather than simply a financial requirement.
+This shift highlights the importance of seamless payment integration in enhancing player experiences.

 Three forces are reshaping the landscape:

-1. Increased regulatory pressure
+1. Increased Regulatory Pressure

-2. Fragmented reporting and reconciliation
+2. Fragmented Reporting and Reconciliation

-3. Innovation in open banking and digital identity
+3. Innovation in Open Banking and Digital Identity

 Key Pain Points Identified by Operators

-Compliance complexity (27 per cent)
+Compliance Complexity (27 per cent)

 Operators reported that fragmented rules across European markets create significant administrative effort.
 Germany and Spain were identified as the most demanding jurisdictions.
+Navigating these complexities is crucial for maintaining compliance.

-Manual reconciliation (18 per cent)
+Manual Reconciliation (18 per cent)

-Delays in launching new payment methods (45 per cent)
+Delays in Launching New Payment Methods (45 per cent)

 Regional Overview